lotlouischoitslab/Trajectory_Re-identification_Probabilistic_Time-Space/README.md

 - **Alireza Talebpour, Assistant Professor Civil & Environmental Engineering (Transportation), </br> University of Illinois at Urbana-Champaign (UIUC)**

-## HighwayNet Six Maneuver Description
+## HighwayNet Six Maneuver Architecture

 ## Overview
 This model, `highwayNet_six_maneuver`, is designed for trajectory prediction in autonomous driving scenarios.
 It incorporates both the dynamics of individual vehicles and the social interactions between multiple vehicles using a convolutional social pooling mechanism.